-- 1. Keep the group chat relevant- Academic group chats have been created for the sole purpose of discussing pertinent information relating to a specific course and quickly disseminating updates from Lecturers regarding content and deadlines.
+- Keep the group chat relevant Academic group chats should be created for the sole purpose of discussing pertinent information relating to a specific course and quickly disseminating updates from lecturers regarding content and deadlines.
 If your intended subject of discussion deviates from the collective academic goal of the course or if a message only relates to a specific person, it would be best advised to have such discussions in a private forum. - 2.
-Be cautious of the intentions of the group chats with which you are involved- group chats that are comprised of students who have examination questions and are copying answers to course work from peers SHOULD BE AVOIDED.
-This type of collaboration goes against the University's policy on academic integrity, it is your responsibility to ensure that you are mindful of the group chats you are involved in.
-Breaching your academic integrity results in serious sanctions. - If you notice throughout members' interactions that there is evidence of academic dishonesty, leave the group immediately.
+Be cautious of the intentions of the group chats with which you are involved Group chats that are comprised of students who have examination questions and are copying answers to course work from peers MUST BE AVOIDED.
+This type of collaboration goes against the University's policy on academic integrity.
+It is your responsibility to ensure that you are mindful of the group chats you are involved in.
+Breaching your academic integrity results in serious sanctions.

+- If you notice throughout members' interactions that there is evidence of academic dishonesty, leave the group immediately.
 It is best to separate yourself from the situation as soon as possible.
 Find the appropriate group chat of students who are looking for genuine and acceptable assistance from their peers. - 3.
-Be respectful of others- Do not start a group conversation at night when everyone is probably asleep.
+Be respectful of others Do not start a group conversation at night when everyone is probably asleep.
 You may want to establish an appropriate time with the group.
 Use appropriate language for public conversation and when referring to other members of the group chat.
 Expletives have no place in communication with classmates. - 4.
-Be very mindful of your tone-The common saying: "It is not what you say, but how you say it", has even greater relevance in an online forum given our inability to interpret tone of voice in the messages that are sent.
+Be very mindful of your tone The common saying: "It is not what you say, but how you say it", has even greater relevance in an online forum given our inability to interpret tone of voice in the messages that are sent.
 Stay clear of conversations that contain sensitive or controversial subjects, and as best as possible avoid conflict or escalating tensions through rude or impulsive responses.
 If a disagreement ensues, clearly state that you are happy to discuss the issue, but that a group chat is not the place.
 Then move to pick up the phone and have a conversation outside of the group chat setting. - 5.
-Allow everyone an equal opportunity to participate in discussions or decisions that are relevant to the group. - 6.
-Check messages for errors before pressing send- Under examination conditions, you are encouraged to check answers before turning them in; the same principle applies to group chats.
+Allow everyone an equal opportunity to participate in discussions or decisions that are relevant to the group. - Check messages for errors before pressing send Under examination conditions, you are encouraged to check answers before turning them in; the same principle applies to group chats.
 Remember that you cannot take back your response once you hit send.
 Ensure that the message you send is the one you intended to send, before pressing send. - 7.
-Be mindful when utilizing the services of class representatives- Each course normally has an assigned class representative whose main role is to advocate on the behalf of their fellow classmates by facilitating communication between the Lecturer and students.
-While most class representatives eagerly have accepted the opportunity to act as a liaison, please be mindful that this is a voluntary position.
-They hold themselves to a particularly high standard and are willing to make every effort to ensure that students within the course are at ease, however they are not forced or compelled to meet individual demands.
-Approach class representatives with kindness and be reminded that they too have lives of their own.
+Be mindful when utilizing the services of class representatives Each course normally has an assigned class representative whose main role is to advocate on the behalf of their fellow classmates by facilitating communication between the lecturer and students.
+While most class representatives eagerly accept the opportunity to act as a liaison, they must be mindful that it is a voluntary position.
+They must hold themselves to a particularly high standard and be willing to make every effort to ensure that students within the course are at ease, however they must not be forced or compelled to meet individual demands.
+Class representatives must be spoken to with respect, and it should be remembered that they too have lives of their own.